Table of contents

 Primary FunctionProtect systems, users, networks, and programs from cyberattacks like ransomware or phishing attempts Build, maintain, or study technological products like websites and mobile applications depending on specialization

-Education and BackgroundDegree in computer science or engineering, practical experience through certification courses, internships, or entry-level rolesDegree in computer science, practical experience in chosen area of specialization through bootcamps, internships, or certifications
+Education and BackgroundDegree in cybersecurity, computer science, or engineering.
+Industry-specific degree best if you’re interested solely in pursuing cybersecurity.
+Practical experience through certification courses, internships, or entry-level rolesDegree in computer science, practical experience in chosen area of specialization through bootcamps, internships, or certifications

 Technical SkillsCybersecurity concepts like access control and types of cyberattacks Programming languages